Norwegian Getaway Review

 Either side of the main passenger corridor (deck 6) there is the other two more main restaurants called ‘Taste’ and ‘Savor’.
 These are two almost identical dining areas which form two other inclusive dining options.
-These are both more sedate and much more intimate than the Tropicana.
+These are both more sedate and much more intimate than the Manhattan.
 Taste, Savor and the Tropicana all share the same kitchen and menus.

 The Garden Café is the ships self-service buffet and is located at the rear of deck 15 and is spacious, light and airy.
 It had a very good range of food and a very large amount of seating.
 An interesting feature is that some sinks are located at the entrance, so you can wash your hand in the traditional manner.

 The Garden Café can still struggle with the crowds at peak times, yet still manages better than most.

 Le Bistro, the French style NCL favourite (with surcharge), is located at the bottom of the three-story ‘678 Ocean Place’ atrium.
 However most the surcharge dining options are located on the Waterfront.
 Le Bistro does not have any windows, but never the less it and looks a very attractive and is an intimate dining room.
 There are some tables outside, on a cobbled street French café style.
 I did not use it on Getaway, but on other NCL ships it has provided me with one of the best dining experiences on-board.